Window Frame Painters in Bath

 - Clean lines achieved through careful masking of glass and ironmongery

-Over ten years working on Bath’s Georgian and Regency properties means we understand what original timber frames need.
+Bath’s Georgian and Regency properties are the bulk of the decorating work here — your decorator understands what original timber frames need.
 Lime plaster interiors, Bath stone exteriors, and period joinery require the right preparation.
-We know how to work with these surfaces rather than against them.
+Your decorator knows how to work with these surfaces rather than against them.

 Call 01225 234445 for a free quote.